yazid-hoblos/BoolNet-Metastasis-Model/README.md

 ### Stable States

-We created multiple functionalities to handle stable states, most ntably `identify_stable_states()` which labels all identified stable states based on the criteria provided by the authors (the homeostatic phenotype has only CDH1 ON, there are 4 apoptosis phenotypes which differ based on the genes activated with each of them, etc.).
+We created multiple functionalities to handle stable states, most notably `identify_stable_states()` which labels all identified stable states based on the criteria provided by the authors (the homeostatic phenotype has only CDH1 ON, there are 4 apoptosis phenotypes which differ based on the genes activated with each of them, etc.).
 Afterwards, we added the Inv and CCA stable state labels to match the authors results reported in controllability analysis.
 We label all other states "Novel".
 We also allow the option of setting `prevent_duplicates` to True to identify different states that would be classified within the same category but have small differences in the modules or genes activated with the main phenotype detected.

 We highlight below the 9 stable states identified for both the full and reduced models, ordered by the number of active variables per state with the rows clustered based on their ON/OFF values over all stable states.